 Magnetic Resonance Elastography

-The goal of our research is to develop, validate, explore and identify high–impact applications of a new MRI–based diagnostic imaging technology for quantitatively assessing the mechanical properties of tissues.
-We call this technique Magnetic Resonance Elastography (MRE).
-Mechanical waves are generated in tissue and a remarkably sensitive phase–contrast MRI technique, using synchronous motion–sensitizing gradients, is used to directly image the pattern of wave propagation.
+The research goal of Dr. Ehman's lab is to develop, validate, explore and identify high-impact applications of a new MRI-based diagnostic imaging technology for quantitatively assessing the mechanical properties of tissues.
+This technique is called magnetic resonance elastography (MRE).
+Mechanical waves are generated in tissue, and a remarkably sensitive phase-contrast MRI technique using synchronous motion-sensitizing gradients is used to directly image the pattern of wave propagation.
 Specially developed mathematical algorithms are used to analyze the wave images and to generate quantitative images depicting the stiffness and other mechanical properties of tissue.